Best speed to paddle when trolling for trout (Slow vs Fast?)

 Take lure action into consideration when determining speed

-When trolling, it is important to use a lure that has a good action at that speed you want to troll at.
-Some lures, have better actions at faster speeds.
-Such a lure might work great on more aggressive species, but the speed required to get the desirable wobble will results in blank trip after trip when targeting trout.
+When trolling, it is important to use a lure that has a good action at the speed you want to troll at.
+Some lures have better actions at faster speeds.
+Such a lure might work great on more aggressive species, but the speed required to get the desirable wobble will result in blank trip after trip when targeting trout.

-My favorite two slow action lures are the Jointed Rapala and the Worden’s Orignal Flatfish.
+My favorite two slow-action lures are the Jointed Rapala and the Worden’s Orignal Flatfish.
 I like to use them in fairly small sizes about J5 for the Rapala and F4 for the Flatfish, but can use slightly larger or bigger depending on local conditions.
-These two lures have an amazing action at even the slowest of speeds.
+These two lures have amazing action at even the slowest of speeds.
 Bucktails and large streamer flies can also work well.

 When the water warms slightly, I do prefer the Floating Rapala because it tangles itself less often and its action is still nice at slow speed.
 A countdown or sinking Rapala can be used when the trout are holding deeper.